deneha/azure-guidance/best-practices-caching.md

   is transparent to client applications, and additional Redis servers can be added to the cluster (and the data re-partitioned) without requiring that you reconfigure the clients.

-  > __Important:__ Azure Redis Cache does not currently support Redis clustering.
+  > [AZURE.IMPORTANT] Azure Redis Cache does not currently support Redis clustering.
 If you wish to implement this approach then you should build a custom Redis cache as described earlier.

 - _Client-side partitioning._ In this model, the client application contains logic (possibly in